Mark Zuckerberg: Tim Cook is 'Extremely Glib' - Slashdot

 ...

+But then, you bitch about every single thing; so it hardly fucking matters.

-It damn well should be Cook (Score:1)
+It damn well should be Cook (Score:5, Insightful)

 Cook should win in a landslide.